till.com

 Back in the 90’s, when IBM’s Almaden Research Center scanned all the patents and made them available online, I searched through the patents for some of the major electronic music companies, studied them, and wrote up a lot of patent reviews.
 These included a description of the invention, why it was significant, what products used it, and their cultural impact.

 Bored with audio oscillator waveforms?
 Me too.
-Here is a musically powerful palette of waveforms, including two that didn't have names before.
+Here is a musically powerful palette of waveforms, including two that did not have names before.

 Replace a Rhodes Chroma power supply with a modern switching unit.